hwstar/BOMtools/README.md

 by part number or manufacturer.

-Once all your parts are in the database, you can run the merge program by calling it from kicad.
+Once all your parts are in the database, you can run the merge program by calling it from Kicad, or externally on the Eagle .csv file

 The output will look like this when imported into your spreadsheet: